Strategies Can Help Teach Students to Discuss Politics

-McAvoy: Two teachers heard about the concept of “Dinner with Democracy” at the North Carolina Council for Social Studies conference from a teacher who had students find an adult to have a meal with, talk about political issues with that person and report back.
+McAvoy: Two teachers heard about the concept at the North Carolina Council for Social Studies conference from a teacher who had students find an adult to have a meal with, talk about political issues with that person and report back.
 After hearing that, the two teachers decided to make it a school event by inviting parents and students to a potluck where students presented discussion questions for each course of the meal.
 We took that idea to NC State and made it a public event for middle and high school students, teachers, NC State students, faculty and the community.

 TA: What was the structure of your event?